Practice, process, product

-After graduating from a Jewellery Design BA at Central Saint Martins in 2007, Zoe launched a jewellery collection which was represented by several independent galleries and larger shops in around London including Kabiri, Selfridges, The Last Tuesday Society and Johnny Rocket, receiving national and international press recognition.
+After graduating from a Jewellery Design BA at Central Saint Martins in 2007, ZCK launched her first jewellery collection which was represented by several independent galleries and larger shops in around London including Kabiri, Selfridges, The Last Tuesday Society and Johnny Rocket, receiving national and international press recognition.
 Since then her practice has become increasingly diverse.
+Recent collections have been exhibited at According to McGee, CoCA at York Art Gallery, Bils & Rye and Lottie Inch.

 According to McGee Gallery, York